prog4biol/pfb2019/README.md

 ```
 > The subpatterns are stored in tuples within a list.
 More about this type of data structure later.

-Another option for retrieving the upstream and downstream subpatters is to put the `findall()` in a for loop
+Another option for retrieving the upstream and downstream subpatterns is to put the `findall()` in a for loop

 ```python
 >>> dna="ACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGG"